peter-lamantia/fedora-post-install/README.md

 ### Install the Nvidia drivers (if you have a Nvidia GPU)

-...and silently curse the fact that Nvidia can't ship an open driver like AMD.
+...and silently curse Nvidia for not shipping an open driver like AMD.
+This has implications for secure boot because the driver is a kernel mod and appears untrusted.
+I'll explain more about this later.

 Follow [this guide](https://rpmfusion.org/Howto/NVIDIA?highlight=%28%5CbCategoryHowto%5Cb%29) for instructions.
 Be sure to wait for the driver to fully build!